TodePond/DreamBerd/README.md

 **Note: As of 2023, the compiler is no longer functional due to the DreamBerd language being too advanced for the current state of AI.**

+## Code highlight
+To help people understand dreamberd we added a configuration file to highlight dreamberd syntax, it was tested with the `fabiospampinato.vscode-highlight` vscode extension.
+The configuration file is the `settings.json` inside `.vscode_folder` folder

 ## Examples

 For examples of DreamBerd in action, check out the [examples page](https://github.com/TodePond/DreamBerd/blob/main/test/Examples.md)!